 An orgasm is defined simply as a feeling of intense sexual pleasure felt during sex but the action is much more complex than that.

-Biologically there are variations between the male and female body and how they experience climax.
-In both cases the heartbeat will become more rapid leading up to an orgasm and breathing becomes deeper.
+Biologically there are variations between the male and female body and how they experience a climax.
+In both cases, the heartbeat will become more rapid leading up to an orgasm and breathing becomes deeper.

 The Female Orgasm

 For the female body, an orgasm is accompanied by rapid involuntary contractions of the genital muscles.
 In some cases, there may be some female ejaculation, known as squirting, though this isn’t required and isn’t a measure of gratification.
 Female anatomy also enables multiple orgasms for some individuals, though not all.

 For the male body, the muscle contractions involved causes sperm to shoot from the person’s shaft, generally known as ejaculation, then there is a recovery phase.
 Another orgasm is typically unlikely in this stage, as the shaft and testicles shrink back to their regular size after the swelling that comes with sex.

 Psychologically there’s a whole other story going on.
 The sexual response cycle classically has four stages: excitement, plateau, orgasm, and resolution.
 During each, a person may go through many different thoughts and emotions and these are typically unique to the individual.

 Ultimately there is no wrong way to have an orgasm.

 From a biological standpoint, orgasms serve the benefit of increasing the chances for reproduction.
 For male anatomy, the orgasm is the moment of ejaculation—where sperm releases from the body—an essential point for reproduction.
 For female anatomy, it has been suggested that the contractions of an orgasm help the sperm travel further and with more efficiency.

 Plus it feels damned good, incentivizing sex and the need to have it again and again and again.